Understanding multi-fidelity training of machine-learned force-fields: Pre-training and Fine-tuning Ablation Studies

 \section{Pre-training and Fine-tuning Ablation Studies}

-We begin by extending the pre-train/fine-tune experiment undertaken by Smith \textit{et al.} in Ref.~\cite{Smith-19-07} using the MACE architecture.
-As a benchmark, we train a series of models on increasing amounts of CC-labelled structures from subset \texttt{a}, or (CC; \texttt{a}) for short.
-Separately, we pre-train a series of models on (DFT; \texttt{b}) before fine-tuning on (CC; \texttt{a}).
-To probe the efficacy of this approach under different data regimes, we vary both the amount of pre-training and fine-tuning data.
-We test all models on the CC-labelled test set (CC; \texttt{t}), and show the results in Fig.~\ref{fig:amount}.
+We begin by extending the pre-train/fine-tune experiment of Smith \textit{et al.}, \cite{Smith-19-07} using the MACE architecture instead of ANI, and ablating both the amount of DFT-labelled pre-training data (taken from split \texttt{b}) and of CC-labelled fine-tuning data (taken from split \texttt{a}).
+We benchmark against models directly trained on the CC-labelled data (i.e., without pre-training, black line), and compare the accuracies of all final models on the hold-out CC-labelled test set \texttt{t} in Fig.~\ref{fig:amount}a.

-We find that training directly on CC energies (black line in Fig.~\ref{fig:amount}) leads to an energy error, $\varepsilon_{\text{CC}}$, on the CC-labelled test set that scales with the number of training structures, $N_t$, as $\varepsilon_{\text{CC}} \propto N_t^{-\lambda}$, in direct agreement with the scaling laws observed in many other works (e.g., Ref.~\cite{Frey-23-11}).

-Pre-training on structures and labels sampled from (DFT; \texttt{b}), before fine-tuning on (CC; \texttt{a}) leads to significant improvements in the final model's ability to predict CC energies (blue lines in Fig.~\ref{fig:amount}).
-This improvement is most pronounced in the low-data regime, where the directly trained models perform poorly.
-Increasing the amount of pre-training data leads to further improvements in the fine-tuned model's accuracy for all amounts of fine-tuning data used.